chinshr/vz-cpw/README.md

     $ gem install cpw

+## Launch CPW

+Install all pre-requisites described above or below this section.
+Type `cpw help` for more launch options.

+### Server

+    foreman start

+Note: If you start CPW with `cpw s` it will not launch Shoryuken correctly with middleware and workers crash due to lack propagated ingest info.

+### Client

+    cpw c
+    # or
+    cpw console

 ## Server Installation

 The following instructions describe all necessary steps to install CPW and its dependencies on 3rd party tools on a freshly created AWS instance of Ubuntu 64-bit server (ami-d05e75b8).